-= Started in 1998, brunk is the solo project of Bert Vanden Berghe, a DIY home recording musician and sound artist born in Belgium and now living in Hulst (NL).
+= Started in 1998, brunk is the solo project of Bert Vanden Berghe, a DIY home recording musician and sound artist.
 His music is mostly self-released in small runs on CD-R, and also distributed online by several netlabels, on his own bandcamp page and on this website.
 Some albums are also available on iTunes, Spotify etc.

 brunk strongly focusses on DIY ethics and prefers non-professional directness, spontaneity and naieve enthusiasm above professionalism or a streamlined product.
 This is reflected in the way he works (embracing improvisation and imperfections) and the musical directions he takes.
 Stylistically brunk ranges from (acoustic and electric) guitar lo-fi, improv and drone/ambient to instrumental indietronics, weird pop with lots of samples and beats, to more heavy and noisy stuff.

 = noise project, ranging from drone and soundcollages to industrial and harsh noise, and everything in between.
 Passive Cable Theory was born out of the need for a creative outlet for the more extreme and harsh sonic experiments that couldn’t be released as ‘brunk’.

 “Although passive cable theory offers insights regarding input propagation along dendrite segments, it is important to remember that dendrite membranes are host to a cornucopia of proteins some of which may help amplify or attenuate synaptic input.”

 = experimental improvisations by Luther Blisset and He Who Ha Ha (a brunkville character).
 Sometimes other people join them.
 There are no rules or rehearsals: now and then Karen Eliot comes together and improvises – most of those sessions are recorded.
 Some of them get released.